 There's an old adage: You get what you measure.
 A bigger problem beyond not setting a deliberate pricing strategy is the lack of measurement.
 When is it time to pivot from penetration to neutral?
 The moment you set prices, the landscape changes, new information is available, and assumptions have taken a different shape.
 You may not get it right the first time... and that's okay.
 Ask yourself:

 Which financial metric is most important to improve next year?

 What other leading metrics influence our North Star?

 What signals should we watch to ensure we picked the right North Star?

 Here are a few common pricing metrics we’ve seen in the field:

 Average Contract Length

 Average Renewal Uplift

 You're probably wondering how long the EARN approach takes.
 To give you a classic Product Manager response - it depends.

 We hope the EARN approach will help you spend more than 6 hours a year on your pricing strategy.
-We've successfully coached some of the best run software companies in the world in implementing the EARN approach...but that doesn't mean it's the only path to a great pricing strategy.
+We've successfully coached over 200 software companies in the world in implementing this framework but that doesn't mean it's the only path to a great pricing strategy.
 What have you tried?
-Please share some of your tips, tricks, and hacks you've used to set up your pricing strategy...we love to compare notes.
+Please share some of your tips, tricks, and hacks you've used to set up your pricing strategy.
+We love to compare notes.